ratschlab/immunopepper/README.md

 - `--sample-name-map`: Default = None.
 Name mapping to sample names from graphs/counts files.
 Format: No header.
 Two columns: *[name of count/graphs file \t name of mutation/pickle file]*.
 Three columns: *[name of count/graphs file \t name of germline file \t name of somatic file]*.
 - `--use-mut-pickle`: Default = False.
 Set to True to save and use pickled mutation dictionary.

 #TODO: Keep this but updated with the new parameters?
+Leave it for a little bit later and test that it runs properly
 Example command line (replace `ref` with `germline` to consider mutation information)
 ```
 immunopepper build \